Austria–Czech Republic relations: Cold War era

 Many Germans in the Czech lands joyfully had welcomed Hitler's annexation of the German districts, called Sudetenland, in September 1938, and had taken part in the occupation of the remaining Czech area in March 1939.
 This led the Czechs to expel nearly all Germans in 1945 and 1947.
 The properties these people had to leave behind when moving to their new countries of residence have been in fact nationalized and then redistributed among the Czech population under set rules.
 Although war damages exceeded value of these properties, Czechoslovakia did not claim any reparations from Germany and Austria and considered transfer of these properties ownership the fastest and most efficient way how to recover the nation after the world war.
 Many of people expelled moved to the Western zones of occupied Germany, some of them settled in Austria.
 Some people, however, were either allowed to stay or return to the country when proving their innocence.

 In 1948, the Iron Curtain went down between Czechoslovakia and Austria.
 Many railway tracks and roads connecting the two countries were closed down for a long time.
 (Railway traffic from Laa an der Thaya to Hevlin and from Fratres to Slavonice has not been reopened until 2009.)
 In 1968, at the end of the Prague Spring, many Czechs fled to Austria.
 In 1978, the Czech author Pavel Kohout started to work for the Burgtheater in Vienna; his and his wife's Czechoslovak citizenship subsequently was revoked in 1979 and both were granted Austrian citizenship.

 Modern relations

 In late 1989, the Czechs for the first time after 40 years could enter Austria as free citizens.
 In the nineties, Austrian ecologists demonstrated against the nuclear power plant at Temelin, 50 kilometres north of the Austrian border to the Czech Republic.
 In 2000, in the so-called Protocol of Melk, the two governments agreed on certain nuclear safety standards and cross-border information without delay.

 In 2008, Karel Schwarzenberg (Czech minister of foreign affairs) and Jiri Grusa, who has acted as Czech ambassador and as director of the Diplomatic Academy in Vienna, shared the opinion that Austrians and Czechs are of different language, but of "the same nation", the same character.
 Schwarzenberg himself had lived in Vienna for decades before returning to the Czech lands after 1989.

+European Union

+Austria joined the EU in 1995.
+Czech Republic joined the EU in 2004.

+NATO

+While Czech Republic became a member of NATO in 1999, Austria has never been a member of NATO.